Pluies/blog/content/post/2019-11-21-envoy-ambassador-istio-gzip.markdown

 <img src="/images/gzip-bars.png" alt="gzip performance graph" style="width: 100%;">

+The results we saw in the live environment for Akamai were identical to optimised Apache / optimised nginx / local CLI.

 The two main takeaways from this test:

 - Most servers compress gzip at very similar ratios, similar to the stand-alone gzip utility